 – Harvesting solar energy for the needs of the distribution centre is a pioneering project for LPP.
 We want our logistic facilities to be friendly not only for the employees, but also for the environment and local communities; therefore we are equipping them with more and more advanced CO2 reduction systems as well as solutions limiting water and energy consumption.
 We hope that during the operation of the installation we will get to know its advantages in practice and we will be able to decide on implementing similar solutions in our future facilities.
 We also do not rule out further expansion of the photovoltaic installation in the newly built Distribution Centre in Brześć Kujawski – comments Łukasz Piwoński, Administrative and Technical Director, LPP.

-The photovoltaic panels have topped half of the roof of the new LPP logistics facility.
+The photovoltaic panels have topped one third of the roof of the new LPP logistics facility.
 They currently cover an area of over seven hectares.
 The remaining part of the roof is prepared for possible further expansion of the PV installation. – In single-family houses there are usually about 20 photovoltaic panels installed.
 There are 4,000 of them on our building – it is as if 200 households in the region started using green energy, thus reducing its consumption from less ecological sources – adds Łukasz Piwoński.

 The energy potential of the panels on the premises of the LPP investment in Brześć Kujawski is over 1500 megawatt hours a year.
 This means that such an installation could meet the annual energy needs of around 800 households.
 The installation of the Polish clothing manufacturer will be a source of renewable energy for the facility, while the surplus energy will feed the power grid.